 Name and Residence Date Appointed Principal Occupation During the Past Five Years Cynthia Carroll (3)(4) Naples, Florida, U.S. May 8, 2020 Independent businesswoman since 2013; prior thereto, Chief Executive Officer of Anglo American plc from 2007 to 2013, and prior thereto, held various executive roles at Alcan Aluminum Corporation, including President of Bauxite, Alumina and Specialty Chemicals and Chief Executive Officer of the Primary Metal Group, Alcan's core business.
-Currently a member of the board of directors of Hitachi Ltd., Baker Hughes Company and Glencore plc.
-Ana Dutra (2)(5)(9) Indian River Shores, Florida, U.S. May 6, 2022 Independent businesswoman since 2019; prior thereto, President and Chief Executive Officer of The Executives' Club of Chicago from 2014 to 2018.
-Currently a member of the board of directors of Carparts.com, Inc. Maureen E. Howe (2)(5)(7) Vancouver, British Columbia, Canada October 2, 2017 Independent businesswoman since 2008; prior thereto, a Research Analyst and Managing Director at RBC Capital Markets from 1996 to 2008.
+Currently a member of the board of directors of Baker Hughes Company and Glencore plc.
+Alister Cowan (2) Calgary, Alberta, Canada December 3, 2024 Independent businessman since 2023; prior thereto, Executive Advisor of Suncor Energy Inc. ("Suncor") in 2023 and Chief Financial Officer of Suncor from 2014 to 2023; prior thereto, Chief Financial Officer of Husky Energy Inc. from 2008 to 2014; prior thereto Executive Vice President and Chief Financial Officer and Chief Compliance Officer of British Columbia Hydro Power Authority from 2004 to 2008.
+Currently a member of the board of directors of The Chemours Company and Smiths Group PLC.
+Ana Dutra (2)(5)(8) Indian River Shores, Florida, U.S. May 6, 2022 Independent businesswoman since 2019; prior thereto, President and Chief Executive Officer of The Executives' Club of Chicago from 2014 to 2018.
+Currently a member of the board of directors of Carparts.com, Inc. Maureen E. Howe (2)(5) Vancouver, British Columbia, Canada October 2, 2017 Independent businesswoman since 2008; prior thereto, a Research Analyst and Managing Director at RBC Capital Markets from 1996 to 2008.
 Currently a member of the board of directors of Methanex Corporation and Freehold Royalties Ltd. Gordon J. Kerr (2)(5)(6) Calgary, Alberta, Canada January 15, 2015 Independent businessman since 2013; prior thereto, President and Chief Executive Officer and director of Enerplus Corporation from May 2001 until July 2013.
 David M.B.
 LeGresley (3)(5) Toronto, Ontario, Canada August 16, 2010 Independent businessman since 2008, including serving as the Chair of the board of directors of EQB Inc. (formerly Equitable Group Inc.) from 2014 to 2023; prior thereto, Vice Chairman of National Bank Financial from 2006 to 2008 and Executive Vice President, Corporate and Investment Banking from 1999 to 2006.
-Andy J. Mah (2)(3) Calgary, Alberta, Canada February 24, 2023 Independent businessman since 2022; prior thereto, Chief Executive Officer of Advantage Energy Ltd. (" Advantage "), a Canadian oil and gas exploration & production company, from January 2009 to December 2021; prior thereto, President of Advantage from June 2006 to January 2009.
-Mr. Mah is currently a member of the board of directors of Advantage.
-Leslie A. O'Donoghue (2)(4) Calgary, Alberta, Canada December 17, 2008 Independent businesswoman since 2020; prior thereto, Executive Advisor to the Chief Executive Officer in 2019 and Executive Vice President and Chief Strategy & Corporate Development Officer of Nutrien Ltd., a crop inputs and services provider, from 2018 to 2019; prior thereto, Executive Vice President, Corporate Development and Strategy and Chief Risk Officer of Agrium Inc., which merged with Potash Corporation of Saskatchewan to form Nutrien Ltd., from 2012 to 2018.
-Currently a member of the board of directors of Methanex Corporation and Dye & Durham Limited.
+Andy J. Mah (2)(3) Calgary, Alberta, Canada February 24, 2023 Independent businessman since 2022; prior thereto, Chief Executive Officer of Advantage Energy Ltd. ("Advantage") from January 2009 to December 2021; prior thereto, President of Advantage from June 2006 to January 2009.
+Currently a member of the board of directors of Advantage.
+Leslie A. O'Donoghue (2)(4) Calgary, Alberta, Canada December 17, 2008 Independent businesswoman since 2020; prior thereto, Executive Advisor to the Chief Executive Officer in 2019 and Executive Vice President and Chief Strategy & Corporate Development Officer of Nutrien Ltd. from 2018 to 2019; prior thereto, Executive Vice President, Corporate Development and Strategy and Chief Risk Officer of Agrium Inc., which merged with Potash Corporation of Saskatchewan to form Nutrien Ltd., from 2012 to 2018.
+Currently a member of the board of directors of Methanex Corporation.
 Bruce D. Rubin (3)(4) Swarthmore, Pennsylvania, U.S. May 5, 2017 Independent businessman since 2014; Chief Executive Officer of Braskem America, Inc. and an executive with Braskem America, Inc. from 2010 until 2013; prior thereto, Chief Executive Officer of Sunoco Chemicals and Senior Vice President of Sunoco Inc. from 2008 until 2010.